Genmaicha Bärbucha Kombucha

-After a week, the culture comes out & our Genmaicha Kombucha is strained.
+After a week, the culture comes out and our Genmaicha Kombucha is strained.

-Strained & NOT filtered, as is the case with all of our Kombuchas.
+Strained and NOT filtered, as is the case with all of our Kombuchas.

 To preserve the natural sweetness of this tea, it is not recommended to keep the fermentation process to the point when too many organic acids develop.
 Those would overpower the delicate, sweet flavor of the tea.

-The color is also lighter & more yellow.
+The color is also lighter and more yellow.
 This obviously comes from the roasted rice.

 Once the Kombucha is bottled, it goes through the process of second fermentation in order to develop natural carbonation.

 Next, it goes through further conditioning in the fridge.
-That usually takes a few days & then it's fun time.
+That usually takes a few days, and then it's fun time.

-When still fresh, the amazing flavor of roasted rice is very present & it dominates in the Kombucha.
-Next comes the next layer of green tea notes & a nice, light notes of sourness that are characteristic for Kombucha.
+When still fresh, the amazing flavor of roasted rice is very present, and it dominates in the Kombucha.
+Next comes the next layer of green tea notes and nice, light notes of sourness that are characteristic for Kombucha.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Genmaicha Miyazaki Green Tea
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, and Genmaicha Miyazaki Green Tea